 - 5 Membership Rewards points per dollar on all flights and prepaid hotels booked through American Express Travel

-- 1.5 points per dollar on all qualifying purchases of $5,000 or more
+- 1.5 points per dollar on eligible purchases in key business categories as well as on qualifying purchases of $5,000 or more (on up to $2 million of these purchases per calendar year)

 - Global Entry/TSA PreCheck fee credit

-- Up to $200 in the form of statement credits per year for U.S. Dell purchases by getting up to $100 semi-annually
+- Up to $400 in the form of statement credits per year for U.S. Dell purchases by getting up to $200 semi-annually (terms apply, enrollment required)

 - Complimentary airport lounge access